MarkAlexI/Calculator/README.md

 # Calculator
 Simple calculator with basic functions.
+You can install this app.

 ![Calculator](/calc.png "Calculator")